alecdhuse/FoldingMap-XML/README.md

   General note about units: when using a unit within an FmXml file it should be in metric.

+## \<BubblePoint\>

+	A visualization object that can visualize two fields of data by changing its color and radius.

+- Extends Point

+## \<ColorRamp\>

+	Used for visualizations that have an element which changes color.
+The ColorRamp maps values to a color.

 ## \<Data\>
 	The Data tag is used by Map Objects to store Key/Value Data.
 Each object can only contain one of each key.
 	If an object had multiple entries for a single key only the last entry is used, the others are discarded.